Durham-Based Staff

 elizabeth.devitt@duke.edu

-Lizzie joined Duke in DC and the Duke Office of Government Relations in July of 2019 where she serves as a communication liaison between Washington and Duke’s campus.
-Lizzie works with faculty and administrators to educate and engage policymakers on Duke’s research and interests in Washington.
+Betsy joined Duke in DC and the Duke Office of Government Relations in September of 2023 where she serves as a communication liaison between Washington and Duke’s campus.
+Betsy works with faculty and administrators to educate and engage policymakers on Duke’s research and interests in Washington.